 Indian law is based on equality before the law.
-Both husband and wife are entitled to claim maintenance according to the law, but there are some riders on the husband’s right to claim maintenance.
+Both husband and wife are entitled to claim maintenance according to the law, but there are some riders on the husband’s maintenance rights in india.

 In India, where the principle of equality before the law is upheld, both husbands and wives have the right to seek maintenance in accordance with legal provisions.
 Nevertheless, there exist certain conditions and considerations that affect a husband’s ability to claim maintenance.